chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

 .. note::
     We recommend that the defined insertion box have at least a distance of :math:`{d^{max}_p}` (maximum diameter of particles) from the triangulation boundaries.
 Otherwise, particles may have an overlap with the triangulation walls in the insertion.

 ``insertion distance threshold`` specifies the initial distance between the particles in the insertion.
 If we choose a ``non_uniform`` insertion, this initial distance is added by a random number to generate randomness.
-The random numbers are generated in the range [0 -``insertion random number range``], and from a seed of ``insertion random number seed``.
+The random numbers are generated in the range [0 - ``insertion maximum offset``], and from a seed of ``insertion prn seed``.

 Lagrangian Physical Properties